 Based on the ratings for the Project Site, effects on prime farmland would be adverse for the duration of the solar facility.
+Overall, the Project would impact approximately 0.37 percent of farmland in the county and approximately 0.009 percent of farmland across the state.
 Impacts to soils would otherwise be insignificant due to Project measures to preserve topsoil and minimize erosion, such as installing silt fencing and balancing cut-and-fill quantities.
 Following the eventual decommissioning and removal of the solar facility, the Project Site could be returned to agricultural use with little loss of soil productivity and insignificant long-term effects on agricultural production.
 Adverse impacts to soil productively may also be offset by the beneficial effects to soil health with the use of native and/or noninvasive vegetation.